iv4xr-project/iv4xr-framework/README.md

 If you only want to use a component (without the whole Framework), you can check out the component's github for instructions how to use it independently.

+**Requirements:** Java at least version 11 and Python3 to run the python scripts.

 ## Manuals

 The manuals consist of hyper-linked documents, grouped into several sections below.